kazkojima/rotoriy-standalone/README.md

 Some trigonometric functions - sinf, conf, atan2f and sincf functions are re-implemented for the limited standalone environments. sinf is computed with the table lookup and a few multiplications.

-[^1]:Daniel Fontijne, Leo Dorst: Reconstructing Rotations and Rigid Body Motions from Exact Point Correspondences Through Reflections.
+[^1]: Daniel Fontijne, Leo Dorst: Reconstructing Rotations and Rigid Body Motions from Exact Point Correspondences Through Reflections.
 Guide to Geometric Algebra in Practice 2011: 63-78

-[^2]:Liam Candy, Joan Lasenby: Attitude and Position Tracking.
+[^2]: Liam Candy, Joan Lasenby: Attitude and Position Tracking.
 Guide to Geometric Algebra in Practice 2011: 105-125